Skip to content

 A popular choice for handling authentication on Decoupled Drupal projects is the Simple OAuth module.

-To use Simple OAuth, make the following changes when creating an instance of the JsonApiClient class:
+To use Simple OAuth with the client credentials grant, make the following changes when creating an instance of the JsonApiClient class:

 import { JsonApiClient } from "@drupal-api-client/json-api-client";